Seller Disclosure Texas: Avoid Mistakes When Selling a Home

 8. Estate and Trust Sales: Properties sold by executors, administrators, or trusts are exempt from disclosure.

-9. Government Transfers: Transfers occurring due to government programs like eminent domain or urban renewal are exempted.
+9. Government Transfers: Government programs like eminent domain or urban renewal cause exempted transfers.

-10. Limited Value Dwelling: The value of any dwelling property that does not exceed 5% of the total value is exempted.
+10. Limited Value Dwelling: The value of a dwelling property not exceeding 5% of the total value receives an exemption.

-1. Texas Property Code, §5.008: This section outlines the requirement for sellers of residential property to complete a Seller’s Disclosure Notice, disclosing known material defects.
+1. Texas Property Code, §5.008: This section outlines the requirement for selling a house (sellers of residential property) to complete a Seller’s Disclosure Notice, disclosing known material defects.

-2. Common Law and Contract Law: Providing false information on the disclosure form could potentially lead to claims of misrepresentation or fraud under common law or contract law principles.
+2. Common Law and Contract Law: False disclosure info may cause misrepresentation or fraud claims.
+These claims can arise under common law or contract law.

-3. Texas Deceptive Trade Practices-Consumer Protection Act (DTPA): If the misrepresentation or false information on the disclosure form constitutes a deceptive trade practice, it might be addressed under the DTPA.
+3. Texas Deceptive Trade Practices-Consumer Protection Act (DTPA): Deceptive false information on disclosure may violate the DTPA.
+The DTPA could address this misrepresentation or fraud.

 Tips to Minimize Issues in Texas Seller’s Disclosure Form